-One of CDA's key annual advocacy activities is Dentists on the Hill.
+One of CDA's key annual advocacy activities is Days on the Hill.
 CDA works closely with cabinet ministers, critics, parliamentary secretaries and committee members who influence decision-making within the federal government.

 - The CDA's advocacy efforts ensure that oral health care remains a recognizable and significant public health issue.
 CDA informs key decision-makers about matters that impact dentistry and the oral health of all of Canada's populations.

 2022 Days on the Hill